 - form of English used

-- POV and mood
+- POV, tense, and mood

 - formatting decisions